This delicious, healthy, and fruity Apple Quinoa Salad recipe makes a great lunch or side salad alongside your favorite main dish.

 2. Prepare the dijon dressing.
 While the quinoa is cooking, whisk together the olive oil, maple syrup, dijon mustard, apple cider vinegar with the garlic, allspice, salt, and pepper in a small bowl.

 3. Assemble the salad.
 In a large bowl, mix the quinoa together with the maple dijon vinaigrette.
-Now, mix in the chopped apple, celery, parsley, and walnuts.
+Now, mix in the sliced apples, celery, parsley, and walnuts.

 Serving this salad cold is perfect for summer!